- Print

 where the example above would match on a login-attempt

-event that occured more than 1h ago.
+event that occurred more than 1h ago.

 Times